ronald-kats/neighbourhood-energy-simulation/docs/class-diagram.md

 ### Asset.step() signature: `step(deltaTimeHours, weather, rng)`
 Assets receive three parameters each tick:
 - **`deltaTimeHours`** — the simulation step size in hours, for energy accounting
 - **`weather`** — a `WeatherCondition` value object with temperature, irradiance, cloud cover, and season.
-Assets that don't respond to weather (e.g. EV chargers) simply ignore it.
+Assets that don't respond to weather (EV chargers, battery) simply ignore it.
 - **`rng`** — the seeded PRNG function, for deterministic stochastic behaviour

-This was designed from the start to accommodate weather (NFR5.1, NFR5.2).

 ### SimulationEngine tick sequence
 Each tick the engine:
 1. Advances the `SimulationClock` by `stepSizeMinutes`
 2. Computes weather: `weatherModel.getWeather(clock.currentTime, rng)`
-3. Steps the neighbourhood: recursively steps all houses (each steps its 4 assets) and public chargers
+3. Steps the neighbourhood:
+   - Steps all houses (each steps its 4 assets and accumulates energy)
+   - Steps all public EV chargers
+   - If peak-shaving is enabled: computes and applies battery target power via `PeakShavingController`
-4. Records aggregate power history (rolling 24-hour window)
+4. Records aggregate power history (rolling 24-hour window, sized dynamically from step size)
-5. Builds and emits `SimulationState` via the `onTick` callback
+5. Builds and emits `SimulationState` via the `onTick` callback (throttled to ~10 fps)

 ### Public EV chargers at neighbourhood level
 Public chargers belong to the neighbourhood (not houses) because they are shared infrastructure.
 Their usage model simulates independent random vehicle arrivals/departures.